Estimote/Android-Fleet-Management-SDK/README.md

 It allows to:
 - range beacons (scan beacons and optionally filter them by their values),
-- monitor beacons (not implemented yet, on roadmap),
+- monitor beacons (monitoring regions if device has entered/exited region),
 - read beacon's characteristics (not implemented yet, on roadmap).

 [Current JavaDoc documentation](http://estimote.github.io/Android-SDK/JavaDocs/)